Galleria Umberto (restaurant)

-Galleria Umberto is a cash only North End of Boston pizzeria that specializes in Sicilian-style pizza and was named an America’s Classic by the James Beard Foundation in 2018.
+Galleria Umberto is a cash only pizzeria in Boston's North End that specializes in Sicilian-style pizza and was named an America’s Classic by the James Beard Foundation in 2018.
 They are open only for lunch and when they sell out, they close for the day.

+In 2022, Boston Magazine named them Best in Boston for Best Sicilian Pizza.

 History

 Umberto Deuterio founded Galleria Umberto in 1974 and passed it down to his sons Paul and Ralph.